Summary

 View the proxy voting activity for each company held in the Fidelity Fund portfolio

-Fidelity votes on behalf of the Fidelity Funds according to the Proxy Voting Guidelines.
-Fidelity's approach to proxy voting decisions is consistent with our approach to investment decisions: we generally evaluate proposals on economic merit and support those that are reasonably likely to enhance shareholder returns.
+Fidelity votes on behalf of the Fidelity Funds according to the Fidelity Proxy Voting Guidelines.
+Fidelity's approach to proxy voting decisions is consistent with our approach to investment decisions: we generally evaluate proposals on economic merit and support those that are reasonably likely to enhance long-term shareholder returns or the profitability of the company and to maximize long-term shareholder value.

-To the extent that a company's management is committed and incentivized to maximize shareholder value, we generally vote in favor of management proposals.
+We generally support boards and management teams that have demonstrated a commitment to generating long-term value for shareholders.
 However, adhering to our proxy voting guidelines does in fact result in our submitting proxy votes that are contrary to management recommendations every proxy voting season.
 One example involves our voting against overly dilutive stock compensation plans that do not adequately align management and shareholder interests.
 Fidelity can ultimately voice its opinions on the policies of management through the level of ownership the Fidelity funds maintain in the individual companies.

-In addition, Fidelity may choose not to exercise its voting rights at certain company meetings in instances where trading restrictions are placed on voted shares.
-This situation occurs most often in foreign countries in which voted shares cannot be traded from the time the vote is cast until the day after the meeting.
+In addition, Fidelity may choose not to exercise its voting rights at certain company meetings in instances where fund level ownership disclosure is required or trading restrictions are placed on voted shares.
+This trading situation occurs most often in foreign countries in which voted shares cannot be traded from the time the vote is cast until the day after the meeting.

 Strong capital markets are crucial to Fidelity Investments' mission to help investors meet their investment goals.
 Sound corporate governance practices, in turn, are crucial to maintaining investor confidence in those capital markets.
 At Fidelity, we know that shareholders in the Fidelity Group of Mutual Funds rightfully look to us to be responsive to matters relating to corporate governance.
-Many constituencies have a stake in how a company is managed—shareholders, directors, company management, employees, and the customers and communities where a company operates.
-We believe the best-managed companies work to maintain balance among the varied interests across these groups and have transparent and clear policies to engage with stakeholders.
-This balance also includes having policies that address environmental, social, and governance ("ESG") issues in the communities in which a company operates.
-Thus, ESG considerations are generally incorporated into our evaluation of an issuer’s investment risk or return, across all asset classes, sectors, and markets in which we invest.
-As a result, we present the following explanation and summary of the Fidelity Proxy Voting Guidelines (the "Guidelines").
+Many constituencies have a stake in how a business is managed—providers of capital, directors, management, employees, suppliers, and the customers and communities where an issuer operates.
+In our view, the best-managed businesses balance the varied interests across these groups and have transparent policies to engage key constituencies.
+Our stewardship activities prioritize factors that are financially material and are based on our evaluation of the issuer’s approach to financial and operational, human, and natural capital.
+Thus, these considerations are generally incorporated into our evaluation of an issuer’s investment risk or return, across all asset classes, sectors, and markets in which we invest.

-At Fidelity, the first type of action—buying and selling securities—is based on searching the globe for investment opportunities company by company, issue by issue.
+At Fidelity, the action of buying and selling securities is based on searching the globe for investment opportunities company by company, issue by issue.
 In that spirit, Fidelity portfolio managers make their investment decisions—to buy, hold or sell—based on this research with the goal of maximizing the long-term value of the investments in our mutual funds.

-While Fidelity protects its shareholders' interests in corporate governance matters on a day-to-day basis through regular engagement with senior management of the issuers in which it invests fund assets, Fidelity most prominently exercises the Fidelity Funds' shareholder rights by casting votes by proxy at shareholder meetings.
-These votes are cast according to the Proxy Voting Guidelines.
-At a fundamental level, the purposes of the Guidelines (summarized below), are simple: (1) to promote accountability of a company's management and Board of Directors to its shareholders; (2) to align the interests of management with those of Fund shareholders by focusing on long-term performance; and (3) to promote transparency through meaningful disclosure on matters including, but not limited to, executive compensation and board actions affecting shareholder rights.
+While Fidelity protects its shareholders' interests in corporate governance matters on a day-to-day basis through regular engagement with senior management of the issuers in which it invests fund assets, the responsibility to vote on ballot items is an important and integral part of our stewardship process.
+These votes are cast according to the Fidelity Proxy Voting Guidelines and, where applicable, the Fidelity Sustainable Proxy Voting Guidelines (and together these are referred to as the Guidelines unless we note otherwise), which help our customers and the issuers in which we invest understand how we evaluate and encourage accountability from issuers.
+At a fundamental level, the purposes of the Guidelines are simple: (1) to promote accountability of a company's management and Board of Directors to its shareholders; (2) to align the interests of management with those of Fund shareholders by focusing on long-term performance; and (3) to promote transparency through meaningful disclosure on matters including, but not limited to, executive compensation and board actions affecting shareholder rights.
 The Guidelines include provisions to address conflicts of interest that may arise when Fidelity votes proxies at a shareholder meeting of a company with which Fidelity has other business relationships.
-When voting proxies on behalf of shareholders, Fidelity votes in a manner consistent with the best interest of shareholders and votes a company's proxies without regard to any other Fidelity relationship, business or otherwise.
+When voting proxies on behalf of shareholders, Fidelity votes in a manner consistent with the best interest of shareholders and without regard to any other Fidelity companies’ business relationships.

 The Guidelines are reviewed periodically by Fidelity and, accordingly, are subject to change.

-The Guidelines recognize that management is entrusted with the day-to-day operations of a company, as well as longer term strategic planning subject to the oversight of the company's Board of Directors.
-The Guidelines also recognize that the company's shareholders—the owners of the company—must have final say over how management and directors are performing, and how shareholders' rights and ownership interests are handled.
-Therefore, we engage with companies' management and directors, through visits and meetings, to confer on topics, such as ESG issues, that we believe could affect long-term performance.
+The Guidelines recognize that management is entrusted with the day-to-day operations of a business and longer term strategic planning subject to board oversight.
+The Guidelines also recognize that the issuers’ investors should have final say over their rights and ownership interests.
+In our view, a board that acts to eliminate or limit investors’ rights may reflect deeper corporate governance weaknesses at the company.
+Therefore, we engage with management and directors, through visits and meetings, to confer on topics, such as financial and operational, human, and natural capital issues, that we believe could affect long-term performance.

 The following summarizes some of the key components of the Guidelines.